Position

 - Space plants 1.5m apart for good airflow

-- Feed with fertiliser in spring and prune previous year’s wood annually
+- Feed with fertiliser in spring and prune the previous year’s wood annually

 - Protect the currants from birds to secure your crop